Welcome to today's edition of the Rush 24-7 podcast.

 Obama's a Worcester Tech.

-It's fundraiser, though.
+It's fundraisers, though.

-And he said our future rests on the success of Dream Kids.
+And he said, our future rests on the success of Dream Kids.

 What are we talking about here?